clutcgod/Eid-mubarak-/README.md

   </div>
   <script>
         const messageText = `On this blessed occasion of Eid, may your heart be filled with joy, your home be filled with peace, and your life be blessed with endless happiness.\n
-        May Allah’s divine light guide your path, His mercy surround you, and His love uplift your spirit.
-As the crescent moon shines bright, may it bring hope, faith, and prosperity to you and your loved ones.\n
-        Let this Eid be a reminder to cherish every moment, spread kindness, and embrace gratitude.
+        May Allah’s divine light guide your path, His mercy surround you, and His love uplift your spirit. \n Let this Eid be a reminder to cherish every moment, spread kindness, and embrace gratitude.
 Wishing you a day filled with laughter, love, and countless blessings!\n

         ✨ Eid Mubarak! ✨`;